elcicd/el-CICD-docs/README.md

 ## Configuration

 After forking the el-CICD repositories, el-CICD needs to be configured.
-This requires defining which such information as test environments your engineering cluster will support, specifying the cluster's wildcard domain, creating and/or deciding which image repositories will back each environment, gathering the Git and Image Repository tokens as secrets for access, and sizing information for your Jenkins instances.
+This requires defining which such information as test environments your engineering cluster will support, specifying the cluster's wildcard domain, creating and/or deciding which image repositories will back each environment, gathering the Git and Image Repository tokens as secrets for access, credentials, and sizing information for your Jenkins instances.
+There are two files, [el-cicd-bootstrap.config](#el-cicd-bootstrapconfig) and [el-cicd-secrets.config](#el-cicd-secretsconfig), and both are sourced during bootstrapping.

 ### el-cicd-bootstrap.config

-This configuration file defines most of the values needed to configure an el-CICD installation, as well as defining your systems supported environments and promotion flow, among other things.
-The files are sourced when running either bootstrap shell script for the Onboarding Automation Servers, and then used to create a ConfigMap holding this information in every CICD Jenkins namespace subsequently created by the system.
+This configuration file defines most of the values needed to configure an el-CICD installation, as well as defining the SDLC environments and promotion flow, among other things.
+The file are sourced when running either bootstrap shell script for the Onboarding Automation Servers, and then used to create a ConfigMap holding this information in every CICD Jenkins namespace subsequently created by the system.

 #### el-CICD Basic info